Beaver Valley Headwaters Preserve

-Beaver Valley Headwaters Preserve is a nature preserve in northern California that protects 2.5 mi of the East Fork Scott River, a tributary of the Scott River, and the summit of Hayden Ridge, which separates Scott Valley from Noyes Valley.
-The 6094 acre preserve includes riparian forests, meadows, and grasslands, and conservation efforts emphasize improving river flows and fisheries habitat.
+Beaver Valley Headwaters Preserve is a nature preserve in northern California that protects a section of the East Fork Scott River, part of its watershed, and the summit of Hayden Ridge.
+The 6094 acre preserve includes riparian forests, meadows, and grasslands.
+Conservation efforts emphasize improving river flows and fisheries habitat.
 The property is owned and managed by The Wildlands Conservancy as part of its system of preserves.

 Geography

-The preserve encompasses 2.5 miles of the East Fork Scott River within the Scott Valley, historically called Beaver Valley.
+The preserve encompasses 2.5 mi of the East Fork Scott River within the Scott Valley, historically called Beaver Valley by Hudson's Bay Company fur trappers.
 It contains a mosaic of habitats including conifer and willow riparian forests, grasslands, and wetland meadows.
 Elevations range from 3180 ft to 5538 ft at Hayden Ridge, which forms the boundary between Scott Valley and Noyes Valley.
 Within about one mile of river frontage, three tributaries enter the East Fork: Noyes Valley Creek, Mule Creek, and Big Mill Creek.

-This convergence makes the site significant for salmonid habitat.
+With private donations and a large grant from the state of California, the Wildlands Conservancy announced in August 2026 that it was acquiring the AP Ranch, adding an adjacent 8.0 mi of East Fork Scott River and adding 14,177 acre to the existing 6,000 acre property.